teknologi-umum/blog/content/test-two.md

 ---
-title: some random markdown post
-date: 2021-08-18
+title: Your Title Goes Here
+desc: The post description.
+Might be somethinig that would interest the reader in less than 100 words.
-author: manusia_bernapas
+author: Reinaldy Rafli
-desc: some random post for testing purpose only, 何もないだよ
+github: aldy505
+twitter: aldy505
+telegram: your_telegram_username (not required)
+date: 2021-08-31
 categories:
-  - foo
+  - javascript
-  - bar
+  - tutorial
 ---

 # Heading 1